 Let Us Eat Cake.

-It was my husband's birthday this weekend.
+Earlier this spring- before the Coronavirus knocked us all sideways- my husband's birthday marked another spin around the wheel of time.
 And yes, I baked a cake.
 And as I stirred the batter and scooped it into cake pans, I thought about the other cakes I have baked for him.
 The chocolate cake in our first year of marriage.
 Children beneath our roof.
 Blue balloons and candles.
 The newness of each others' dreams.
 The shine of our ideas.
 The belief in what was possible.

 There isn't a piece of our life together that has not been burnished by change.